Gastroenterology Fellowship Training Program

 Our GI Fellowship Program has received the maximum accreditation cycle from the ACGME, honored with commendations and no citations.
 Due to the large size of the fellowship and outstanding clinical and research faculty (40+), we are able to tailor training to ensure that each fellow achieves his or her individual career goals.
 In keeping with ACGME requirements, all University of Pittsburgh fellows must participate in 18 months of clinical training, but the additional 18 months of training may be constructed to meet fellows’ individualized interests.
 This flexibility offers the trainees several benefits:

-- An individualized training experience that can provide up to 18 months of protected research time specialized clinical training in a focused discipline, educational training, or other opportunities based on specific interests.
+- An individualized training experience that can provide up to 18 months of protected research time, specialized clinical training in a focused discipline, educational training, or other opportunities based on specific interests.
+These training areas are in-line with our Centers of Excellence in the Division:

-- Opportunity to advance interested fellows into a third-tier (fourth year) specialized training program.
+- Opportunity to advance interested fellows into a third-tier (fourth year) specialized training program in the following areas:

-Additional masters-level courses may be taken as part of the training program (e.g., courses in public health, business administration and education).
 All current fellows are involved in clinical or basic research projects with the faculty.
 Before fellowship completion, all fellows must publish in a peer-reviewed journal and/or have a poster or oral abstract accepted at a national annual GI or hepatology meeting.
+Options for Certificate and Masters Level course in clinical research are available for interested fellows (https://www.icre.pitt.edu/).

 We invite you to explore our website to learn more about the training and research opportunities available within our division.
 Thank you for your interest.